NYSHA – Fostering a Humane Ethic and a Compassionate Attitude Toward Animals Since 1900

 - Referral service to citizens and agencies throughout NYS

-NYSHA’s Administrator responds to phone inquiries from individuals and shelters throughout NYS about issues that include where to report a cruelty complaint, how to locate good policies and procedures for an animal shelter, and whom to call to rescue a kitten from a tree.
-In addition, the Administrator provides educational materials to those who request them and helps coordinate NYSHA’s workshops.
-NYSHA’s Administrator attended a workshop on Disaster Preparedness sponsored by the HSUS at the Red Cross Disaster Institute.
-NYSHA plans to be an integral part of an emergency response system that addresses the needs of animals during disasters.
+NYSHA responds to inquiries from individuals and shelters throughout NYS about issues that include where to report a cruelty complaint, how to locate good policies and procedures for an animal shelter, and whom to call to rescue a kitten from a tree.
+In addition, we provide educational materials to those who request them.

-NYSHA conducts awards ceremonies to honor those individuals and organizations that have gone out of their way to help the animals of New York State.
+NYSHA presents awards to recognize those individuals and organizations that have gone above and beyond to help animals.
 NYSHA is very proud of its role in honoring these wonderful, compassionate people – who would otherwise remain unsung heroes.

 - Educational Conferences and Workshops

-- Educational Materials for Educators and the Humane Community
+- Materials for Educators and the Humane Community

 - Animal Rescue Coordination